FabianMaeurer/TensorCategories.jl/docs/src/Interface/KaroubianCategories.md

 $e\in\operatorname{End}(X)$; a morphism $(X,e)\to(Y,d)$ is a morphism
 $f\colon X\to Y$ satisfying $f=d\circ f\circ e$.

+This formal definition is simple, but realizing the Karoubi envelope effectively can be difficult.
+One must compute idempotents in endomorphism algebras, find their primitive decompositions, construct their images as objects, and recognize isomorphic summands.
+All of these are category-dependent algorithmic problems.
+In an abelian category an image is known to exist, but an implementation must still provide a way to compute it.
+The function `karoubian_envelope(C)` is therefore a construction which a concrete category model may implement; the current methods construct it for center and relative-center models.

 Idempotents encode direct-sum decompositions.
 If

 ```math